-Local payment methods in APAC
+Local payment methods and trends in APAC

 The popularity of different payment methods across the world depends on a few factors, but namely a country’s economic status and history.
 Local payment types are often tied to historical traditions and in APAC this couldn’t be more evident.